liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 public String getImageURL()
 ```

-Some URLs of your resource may be relative to the JAX-RS Application, for this cases you can set the property `fromApplication` to true.
+Note that some URLs of your resource may be relative to the JAX-RS application.
+For these cases, set the property `fromApplication` to `true` (e.g., `/other-service/11312` will be converted to `http://your-server.com/api/other-service/11312`):

 ```java
 @Field("image")
 @RelativeURL(fromApplication = true)
 public String getImageURL()
 ```

-e.g. `/other-service/11312` will be converted to `http://your-server.com/api/other-service/11312`